 The Health Star Rating System (HSRS) is a voluntary, interpretative, front-of-pack labelling (FoPL) system which rates the healthiness of products across categories using a 5-star scale and aims to encourage consumers to make healthier food choices.

 The HSRS was introduced in July 2014 as a voluntary scheme.
-In 2019 the Health Star Rating Advisory Committee completed the five-year review of the HSRS, the report can be found here.
+In 2019 the Health Star Rating Advisory Committee completed the five-year review of the HSRS.
+Read the report.

 Food for Health Alliance would like to acknowledge the traditional custodians of the land on which we live and work.
 We would also like to pay respect to the elders past and present and extend that respect to all other Aboriginal people.